goechsler/japh/README.md

         $S = ~s/\b$s\b/$S[$_]/g;

-with on one hand $s being a letter between 'a' and 'q' and on the other hand $_ being the corresponding index in the list @S. Looking up \b: It's a word boundary: It matches everywhere between a \w word character and a \W non-word character.
+with on one hand $s being a letter between 'a' and 'q' and on the other hand $_ being the corresponding index in the list @S. Looking up \b I found out it's matching a word boundary: It matches everywhere between a \w word character and a \W non-word character.
 This word boundary thing makes sure we're not replacing characters in already replaced parts.

 So in our string we're first replacing "a" with "2uF7t", "b" with "juvyr", ... and so on.
 Once we're done $S looks like this: